The Literary Mind and the Carving of Dragons

 The Literary Mind and the Carving of Dragons (文心雕龍 (Wén Xīn Diāo Lóng)) is a 5th-century work on Chinese literary aesthetics by Liu Xie, composed in fifty chapters (篇) according to the principles of numerology and divination found in the Book of Changes or I Ching.
-The work also draws on and argues against the 3rd century author Lu Ji's work the Wen fu文賦 ("On Literature").
+The work also draws on and argues against the 3rd century author Lu Ji's work the Wen fu 文賦 ("On Literature").
 Liu Xie wished to give a complete and internally consistent account of literature.
 One of his ideas is that affections are the medium of literature, and language merely the product.